arista-rockies/Workshops/CloudVision/2026/Lab-04/README.md

 ![I&T Hostnames](images/image60.png)

 54. You will be presented with the **Workspace Review page**, with a summation of all of the things you have done.
-	1. Review the **Proposed Configuration** Changes below
+	1. Review the **Proposed Configuration** changes below
 		1. Text with a **Green Highlight** = Configuration that will be **added**
 		2. Text with a **Blue Highlight** = Configuration that will be **modified**
 		3. Text with a **Red Highlight** = Configuration that will be **removed**
-			1. Question: Why is there so much Red Highlighted text?
+			1. Question: Why is there so much red-highlighted text?
-				1. Answer: This is because, as we proceed to put these switches into production, we are taking them out of ZTP mode and therefore removing many of the no-longer needed Factory Default configuration settings.
+				1. Answer: This is because, as we proceed to put these switches into production, we are taking them out of ZTP mode and therefore removing many of the no-longer-needed Factory Default configuration settings.
 		4. After reviewing the proposed changes, **scroll up in the Workspace window**
 			1. At the top right, select **Submit Workspace**